- Charter & District Services

 An evening networking reception was held at Turtle Bay Museum co-hosted by Shasta COE.

-After the grant period expires in September, 2019, BCOE will maintain the NSAEC network with participation from designated County Arts Leads from all 9 counties in Region 2: Butte, Glenn, Lassen, Modoc, Plumas, Shasta, Siskiyou, Tehama, and Trinity.
+Although the grant ended September, 2019, BCOE maintains the NSAEC network with participation from designated County Arts Leads from all 9 counties in Region 2: Butte, Glenn, Lassen, Modoc, Plumas, Shasta, Siskiyou, Tehama, and Trinity.